001Chijioke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints local variables
+ a script that creates a new local variable